githubtraining/introduction-to-github-apps/responses/01_defining-webhooks-apis.md

 <details><summary>Optional extension: GitHub Apps as a metaphor</summary>

-An App is like a home security system.
+An app is like a home security system.
 It's equipped to watch your house at all times, but only notifies you for specific criteria.

 **When you install a home security system, you need to worry about a few components:**
 - Electricity (it needs to have the power to run continuously.
 You don't want failure when you aren't watching.)